-The Company pays interest quarterly on its long-term revolving credit facility based upon the LIBOR rate plus a margin ranging from 0.625% to 1.375%, the margin being dependent upon the Company's total leverage ratio at the end of the quarter.
-At March 31, 2010, the fair value of the Company's long-term revolving credit facility approximates its carrying value.
+The Company pays interest quarterly on its revolving credit facility based upon the LIBOR rate plus a margin ranging from 0.625% to 1.375%, the margin being dependent upon the Company's total leverage ratio at the end of the quarter.
+As of September 30, 2010, the fair value of the Company's revolving credit facility approximates its carrying value.